keithbuhler/dissertation-story/+Drafts/4 normativity of human nature raw data 1.md

-# Human Nature: Virtues as Necessary Traits for Rational Animals
+# Human Nature: Necessary Traits for Rational Animals

 **Quotation** *"Man alone of the animals possesses speech."* (Aristotle, *Politics*, 1.1253a)